 Understanding Power Output

-Power is measured in Watts (W), or in Kilowatts(kW).
+Power is measured in Watts (W) or in Kilowatts(kW).
 One kilowatt equals 1000 watts.
-Watts are calculated by multiplying voltage by amperes.
+Calculate Watts by multiplying voltage by amperes.
 A device that runs on 120 volts and draws 5 amperes uses 600 watts (120V x 5A) of power.
 On some appliance tags, this is expressed as Volt-Amps or VA; others express their power requirements in watts or kilowatts.

 Appliances require a certain amount of power, regardless of the voltage level they are designed to run on.
-At 240 volts, a 600 watt appliance only requires 2.5 amperes of current, but another 600 watt appliance operating at 120 volts needs twice as many amperes.
-This is why generators are rated in watts or kilowatts, because regardless of the voltage being used, the power output stays the same.
+At 240 volts, a 600-watt appliance only requires 2.5 amperes of current, but another 600-watt appliance operating at 120 volts needs twice as many amperes—5 amps.
+Generator Capacity is rated in watts or kilowatts because it is the power that matters, not the voltage.

 Generators often have two power ratings―maximum or surge power, and continuous power.
-Continuous power refers to how much the generator is able to supply on an ongoing basis.
+Continuous power refers to the number of watts or kilowatts the generator is able to supply continuously without overloading.
 Maximum or surge power is a higher output that lasts just a few seconds for starting motors.
-Motors require two to six times as much power during start up for up to three seconds as they start.
+Motors require two to six times as much power during start up for up to three seconds.

 Typical Appliance Power Requirements

-The following list gives typical power requirements for starting and running some common appliances.
+The following table lists typical power requirements for starting and running some common appliances.
 Actual power requirements may vary by manufacturer, motor size and type of motor used.
 Only running watts apply to appliances without motors.
 Visit our Portable Generator Sizing Guide for help choosing the right generator to fit your needs.

 Managing Portable Generator Power

-Manage your power by only starting one critical appliance at a time.
+Manage power by only starting one critical appliance at a time.
 Start the largest loads first and work your way down to the lighter loads.
-Try to operate loads in cycles.
-During heavy rain, you might need your sump pump going full time, but if it’s dry, then maybe you don’t need it.
+Operate loads in cycles.
+During heavy rain, you might need your sump pump going full time, but if it’s dry, then maybe it won’t run at all.